-The project design is complete, and a cleanup could begin fall/winter 2016.
+The project is currently in design.
 More technical information will be provided once it's available.

 - Community needs assessment for outreach (PDF, 25p, 1MB) September 2014

 - Detroit River Area of Concern fact sheet (PDF, 1p, 622KB) January 2014